-QUESTION TEXT: Charles: During recessions unemployment typically rise…
+QUESTION TEXT: During recessions unemployment typically rise…

 QUESTION TYPE: Relationship Between Arguments